 We have only a small production volume produced in China: less than five per cent of our total purchasing.
 Therefore, iMPACT Program auditing in China is not a current focus.

-with SA 8000.
+The China 2 site is audited in accordance with SA 8000.
 The living wage gap has not yet been determined here.
 No onsite visits took place during the reporting period.

-Number of em

-lum iber of employees: 98

-of whom female: 67
+Number of employees: 98 - of whom female: 67

-••• of whom male: 31

-••••••